Shabdle to Tamil Aadal: New-age creators add desi flair to Wordle

-When Kartik Chandra made Shabdle—a Hindi version of Wordle—he didn’t think it would have a single loyal player.
-A student at MIT, Chandra had seen Wordle spinoffs in foreign languages, and felt inspired to make a Hindi prototype while on vacation.
+When Kartik Chandra made Shabdle—a Hindi version of Wordle—he didn’t think it would get a single loyal player.
+A student at MIT, Chandra had seen Wordle spinoffs in foreign languages, and was inspired to make a Hindi prototype while on vacation.
 “I simply put it online to show some friends…and then forgot about it”.

 But this was in January, when Wordle’s popularity was booming.
 Regular players had grown bored of the English Wordle, and ‘Hindi Wordle’ was a rising search term in India.
-So when Chandra’s project delivered on this need, it ended up with over 200,000 players.
+So when Chandra’s project met this need, it ended up with over 200,000 players.

 Tamil Aadal: a case of the ‘ideal’ outcome